AhmadHassan1001/csed_assistant/README.md

 3. Add gemini api key to `.env`, you can get free api key from [Gemini Studio](https://aistudio.google.com/app/apikey)

 ## Usage
-Run the following command to start the assistant
+- Run the following command to start the assistant
 ```bash
 python summarize.py {path to the lecture file("lect1.pdf")}
 ```
 This will make summarization in md format and pdf.

 - You can add your own **edits** to markdown file and export it as pdf using command:
 ```bash
 mdpdf -o summary.pdf summary.md
 ```

+- You can add your own prompt by editing `prompt.txt`

 ## Testing
 You can find test results in `test/`